googlemaps-samples/android-samples/ApiDemos/kotlin/README.md

 Getting Started
 ---------------

-This sample use the Gradle build system.
+This sample uses the Gradle build system.

 First download the samples by cloning this repository or downloading an archived snapshot.
 (See the options at the top of the page.)